President's Council of Advisors on Science and Technology: PCAST membership under President Biden

 On February 1, 2021, less than a month into his presidency, President Biden issued an executive order reestablishing the PCAST.
 He had already announced the 3 co-chairs Frances Arnold, Maria Zuber, and Eric Lander before his swearing-in in January 2021.
 He announced an initial roster of 27 additional members on September 22, 2021.

-As of January 2023, there are 3 co-chairs: Frances Arnold, Maria Zuber, and Arati Prabhakar.
+As of January 2023, there were 3 co-chairs: Frances Arnold, Maria Zuber, and Arati Prabhakar.
 There are 25 additional members: